CRAWlab/CRAWLAB-Code-Review/20180110_Vaughan_SavingData/README.md

 methods to do this automatically.
 [This post](https://pyformat.info) has a lot of good examples using the `.format()` method to do so.
 The new-in-Python-3.6 f-strings are nice too.
 [This is a good overview of them.](https://www.blog.pythonlibrary.org/2017/02/08/new-in-python-formatted-string-literals/).

 Now, we're ready to save the data.
 First, we'll create the string defining the header, making sure to name the columns to represent the actual data and include units.
-The names here are obviously *way* to generic.
+The names here are obviously *way* too generic.

 ``` python
 file_header = 'Time (s), Column 1 (units), Data Column 2 (units), Column 3 (units)'